Phyllonastes lochites

-Noblella lochites, also known as Ecuador leaf frog, is a species of frog in the family Strabomantidae.
+Phyllonastes lochites, also known as Ecuador leaf frog, is a species of frog in the family Strabomantidae.
 It is found on the Amazonian slopes of the Andes and Cordillera del Cóndor and the Cordillera de Cutucú in Ecuador and Peru; the Peruvian record has been disputed, although it is nevertheless expected that the species occurs in Peru.

 Etymology

 The specific name lochites is Greek for "a recluse", and refers to its type locality in the comparatively remote Cordillera del Cóndor.